digital-asset/daml/docs/source/app-dev/authorization.rst

 - A ``token`` (or ``access token``) is a tamper-proof piece of data that contains security information, such as the user identity or its privileges.
 - A ``token issuer`` is a service that generates tokens.
 Also known as "authentication server" or "Identity and Access Management (IAM) system".

+.. this anchor is kept around to not break existing links
 .. _authentication-claims:

+.. _authorization-claims:

 Access tokens and claims
 ************************